dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part2/GSDemo-Part2_en.md

 ~~~
  method.

  Moreover, you can set the **isLoop** property of a **DJIGroundStationTask** to decide whether to execute the task looply.
 Also, you can set the **finishedAction** property which is of **DJIGSTaskFinishedAction** enum type to configure what the aircraft does when the task is finished.
 Finally, you can set the **headingMode** property which is a **DJIGSHeadingMode** enum type to configure what the aircraft's heading is while executing a task.
-Below, you can find dome parts of the header file:
+Below, you can find some parts of the header file:

 ~~~objc
 /**